-The earth materials on the site are primarily comprised of topsoil and bedrock.
+The earth materials on the site are primarily comprised of topsoil and Quaternary Pauba Formation.
 A general description of the dominant earth materials observed on the site is provided below:

-- Topsoil (no map symbol): Residual topsoil, encountered in the upper 1 to 3 feet, blankets the site and underlying bedrock.
-These materials were noted to be generally medium brown to gray, silty sand and sandy silt which were very porous, dry and in a loose to medium dense state. - Mesozoic Phyllite (map symbol Mzp): Phyllite was encountered beneath the topsoil in all of our subsurface excavations to the maximum depth explored.
-This unit was generally noted to be greenish gray to dark grayand in a dry and very hard state.
+- Topsoil (no map symbol): Residual topsoil, encountered in the upper 1 to 3 feet, blankets the site and underlying Pauba Formation.
+These materials were noted to be generally dark brown, silty sand which were very porous, dry to slightly and in a loose to medium dense state. - Quaternary Pauba Formation (map symbol Qps): Pauba Formation bedrock was generally encountered below the topsoil to the full depth of our exploration.
+These materials primarily consisted of light brown to reddish brown, fine to coarse grained silty sand.
+These materials were generally noted to be dry, and in a very dense state.
+Typically, the upper 1 to 3 feet of this unit is slightly more weathered and not as hard with occasional lenses of less indurated rock.